 RESIDENTS OF RIVERWOODS, BANNOCKBURN OR UNINCORPORATED DEERFIELD are not taxed for this service, and may choose to purchase it.
 State law uses the high school district (District 113 for these areas) to determine the public library from which to obtain a library card.
 (Deerfield Public Library for most residents of these areas).
 Purchased card-holders are entitled to the same services as taxed card-holders.

-The cost of library service for residents outside the boundaries of incorporated Deerfield is determined by the taxable valuation multiplied by the current tax rate for library service for Deerfield taxpayers.
-The taxable valuation of the resident’s home and property is approximately 1/3 the real estate value.
+The cost of library service for residents outside the boundaries of incorporated Deerfield is determined by the EAV (the equalized assessed value) multiplied by the current tax rate for library service for Deerfield taxpayers.
+The EAV of the resident’s home and property is approximately 1/3 the real estate value.
 The cost of library services will be calculated on all taxable parcels included in the non-resident property owner’s principal residence.
 Residents of Riverwoods, Bannockburn, or unincorporated Deerfield should present a current tax bill.
-A chart is available in the Patron Services Department to determine the cost of library service.
+A formula is used to determine the cost of library service.

 Payment for purchased library service may be made in cash, by check, or by credit card.
 Cards must be paid in full at the time of purchase.
 Additional cards for family members in the same residence may be obtained at no additional charge.